sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 On Tuesday and Wednesday, Brad gave two comprehensive presentations covering the fundamentals of Matrix from a client perspective.
-The first one was about the inner workings of sync: the only real-time way that data is provided to client.
+The first one was about the inner workings of sync: the way that data is provided to the clients in real-time.
 In general, I was quite familiar with sync because I implemented significant portions of it for Hungryserv.
 I think it was valuable to have all of that information consolidated in a single presentation.
 The second presentation was about how encrypted messages work in Matrix.
-Brad covered things like how the device verification process and what keys exist and how they are shared between devices.
+Brad covered things like how the device verification process works and what keys exist and how they are shared between devices.
 I was generally familiar with how encryption works in the Matrix ecosystem, however I didn't know much about how key sharing or device verification worked, so it was great to get some background on that.

 On Thursday, we had a meeting about best practices for clients to follow.
-Some of the topics were around how to handle specific edge cases while other discussions included best practices for event storage structures.
+Some of the topics discussed were how to handle specific edge cases while other topics included best practices for event storage structures.

 Although there are many pieces to Matrix, it is elegant and simple in many ways.
 Many of the problems that our clients have are due to mishandling of sync or encryption deep within the various libraries that we are using.
-I think that now that everyone in the company has a working understanding of those fundamental pieces of the system we can more effectively identify the root causes of bugs and fix the issues that our users experience.
+I think that now that everyone in the company has a working understanding of those fundamental pieces we can more effectively identify the root causes of bugs and fix the issues that our users experience.

 ### Odds and Ends